Photo by Monkey Business Images via Canva.com

 The VA Loan

-Compared to the civilian population, military members have unique and cost effective real estate perks, specifically, access to the VA loan.
-The U.S. Department of Veterans Affairs reported that, nationally, 746,091 total loans were granted in 2022 by VA lenders.
+Compared to the civilian population, military members have unique and cost-effective real estate perks, specifically, access to the VA loan.
+The U.S. Department of Veterans Affairs reported that, nationally, 416,373 total loans were granted in 2024 by VA lenders.

-With zero down payment and zero private mortgage insurance required, the VA Loan is often the front runner as the most affordable loan available with the least stringent financial benchmarks, such as credit score.
-Funding fees are also waived for servicemembers who meet disability requirements.
+With zero down payment and zero private mortgage insurance required, the VA Loan is often the front runner as the most affordable loan with the least stringent financial benchmarks, such as credit score.
+Funding fees are also waived for service members who meet disability requirements.

 It's hard to ignore the affordability and access of the VA loan.
-It's traditionally been a huge asset for potential military homebuyers.
-But, there are few drawbacks to consider.
+It's traditionally been a significant asset for potential military homebuyers.
+But, there are drawbacks to consider.

-Not every mortgage lender is proficient working within the constraints of the federal government.
-The details are endless, and inexperienced lenders can create problems throughout the process.
-Military members who are considering buying a home in a region without a prominent military population often find it difficult to find real estate agents and lenders who can work easily on their behalf.
+Not every mortgage lender is proficient in working within the constraints of the federal government.
+There are numerous details, and inexperienced lenders can create problems.
+Military members considering buying a home for the first time in a region without a prominent military population often find it challenging to find real estate agents and lenders who can work easily on their behalf.

-VA loans are by nature, cumbersome.
+VA loans are, by nature, cumbersome.
 From inspections to appraisals, homebuyers are often frustrated with the pace of progress.
-In housing markets where competition is strong and fast moving, these deterrents sometimes exclude buyers who prefer to use their VA benefits.
+In housing markets where competition is fast-moving, these deterrents sometimes exclude buyers who prefer to use their VA benefits.

 Military Homebuyers Move Frequently

-Given that standard PCS schedules can dictate a move about every 2-3 years, military buyers find it challenging to uncover a home that is affordable enough to recoup the initial investment before they receive orders to move again.
+Since military buyers PCS regularly, it's challenging to secure an affordable home that allows them to recoup the initial investment before receiving orders to move again.

 It's also common for unexpected orders to arrive.
 Early or late departures to revised locations are all possibilities.
-Homeowners are forced to scramble and find solutions to the question, “Do I sell or rent my home?”
-Either accidentally or purposefully chosen, a rental home business is time consuming and requires plenty of planning to successfully house tenants and remain profitable.
+Homeowners scramble and find solutions to the question, “Do I sell or rent my home?”
+Either accidentally or purposefully chosen, a rental home business is time-consuming and requires plenty of planning to keep it profitable.

-Get more information in the ebook created for military homeowners, PCS Ahead: Should I Sell or Rent My Home?
+Learn more by downloading this free guide, PCS Ahead: Should I Sell or Rent My Home?

-What Military Members Should Know Before Renting a Home
+What Military Members Should Know Before Renting a House

 Perpetual rental life typically gets a bad rap, sometimes with good reason.
-Each month a military renter sends money to a homeowner or property management company means another month without the money working toward owning the property.
+Each month a military member sends rent to a landlord or property management company is another month their money doesn't go toward equity.

-The landlord/tenant relationship is a challenge for those without experience in the business and for those without strong communication skills.
-Add in the prospect of unexpected rent hikes and the restrictions on customizing the house to your personal preferences, and from the surface, rental life doesn’t seem like a solid solution to a military family’s housing needs.
+The landlord/tenant relationship can be challenging for those without experience and those without strong communication skills.
+Add the prospect of unexpected rent hikes and the restrictions on customizing the house to personal preferences, and rental life might not seem so appealing.

-Yet, rental home markets remain strong surrounding military bases across the country.
-This occurs for many reasons, including the aforementioned short timelines for living in a home and the ability to choose a home based on personal priorities including public schools and transportation.
+However, rental home markets remain strong surrounding military bases across the country, mainly because of the aforementioned short timelines for living in a home and the ability to choose a home based on personal priorities, including public schools and transportation.

 Although renters don’t build equity, many do not view rent as a waste.
 They are, after all, supplied month after month with the housing solution they’ve chosen, with fewer upfront costs and little to no upkeep and repair fees.